Lusito/tsx-dom/packages/tsx-dom/README.md

 ## Types of children

-In dom elements and Functional components, you can add as many children as you like.
+In DOM elements and Functional components, you can add as many children as you like.

 ```TypeScript
 const danger = "Danger"; // Try: ["Whoop", "Dee", "Doo", 0, 1, 2]